yougotthisconf/yougotthis.io/content/library/it-matters/improving-cross-cultural-cooperation.md

 date: 2020-09-26
 people: ['agnieszka-chec']
 descriptions:
-  - short: Not all of the world is so focused on individualism, we must understand the values of collectism to make a successful cross-cultural team.
+  - short: Better understand common cultural differences to build stronger teams.
   - full: The culture of the Western World values individualism, however, 70 percent of the global population lives within cultures characterized by values of collectivism.
 A deep understanding of the differences between collectivist and individualist mindsets enables building better co-operation within teams.
 Moreover, it helps to comprehend how the Western culture workplace might be perceived by Asian or African partners – a switch of perspectives is a game-changer for successful cross-cultural teamwork.
 vimeo: 666609431
 ---